iappyx/Instrumenta/README.md

 - Click Ok to close the Add-ins dialog box
 - There now should be an "Instrumenta" page in the Powerpoint ribbon

+Optional steps to show group titles:
+- By default group titles are hidden in the ribbon on the Mac
+- Open PowerPoint, click File in the application menu
+- Then click Preferences
+- Click View
+- Check "Show group titles"

 Additional optional steps to enable export to Outlook and Word:
 - Download the AppleScript file (https://github.com/iappyx/Instrumenta/releases/download/1.34/InstrumentaAppleScriptPlugin.applescript)
 - Copy the AppleScript file to *~/Library/Application Scripts/com.microsoft.Powerpoint/*